Deep into the Balkans

 17h00 – 18h30 Travel back to Sofia

 18h30 Arrival in Sofia and the rest of the day at leisure.
-Guide and driver at the client’s disposal for dinner transfer.

 DAY 13 | VELIKO TARNOVO